bytesatwork/bytewiki/docs/source/softwaredevelopment.rst

       $ repo sync

-   If those commands are completed successfully, the following command will setup a Yocto Project environment for byteDEVKIT:
+   If those commands are completed successfully, the following command will set up a Yocto Project environment for byteDEVKIT:

    ::